-Political campaigns and Coronavirus - It's a tough time for the world and political campaigns, Covid-19 is changing political campaigns.
+Political Campaign and Coronavirus - It's a tough time for the world and political campaigns, Covid-19 is changing political campaigns.
 From field tactics, to fundraising to how campaigns buy media this crisis will have a long term impact on electoral politics.
 We've written this guide to help you manage your political campaigns response to Covid-19.
 Coronavirus is impacting large and small political campaigns.
 Political campaigns and groups have stopped door-to-door canvassing, in-person fundraisers and events.
 With political campaigns and Coronavirus, there are constantly changing elements.
 Campaigns are reacting and planning ways to protect constituents, volunteers, staff, and candidates.

 While the usual tips and tricks for political campaigns can help guide you through the unfamiliar territory of Covid19, many of the traditional tactics for campaigning are not advisable.
 We’ve put together a list of tips for political campaigns to use during this difficult time.
 This is a post we are updating as more information becomes available.
 Please check back regularly.
 Feel free to drop us a note on what your campaign is doing and how we can be helpful.

 Communication is Key

 Create a plan and let folks know what you are doing as a campaign.
 Be decisive; it is better to make quick decisions on the basis of safety than to make no decision at all.
 Unsure on what to communicate regarding political campaigns and Coronavirus?
 Here are the basics: